 In addition to the innovative dishes, packing punch after punch of flavour with every bite, The Wilderness has one of THE best bartenders in the UK (James Bowker, World Class Top 10 Finalist 2016 and 2017) creating delightful cocktail concoctions to either match with your dinner (should you go for the ‘Full Story’), or sip at your leisure.
 Their Forest Tonic and Marketplace Negroni are stand-out tipples, utilising foraged ingredients in a unique way to create these delightful (and highly delicious) wild cocktails.
 For fine wine fans there’s also a small, very carefully-curated wine list (featuring natural wines and natural Prosecco), that showcases an array of terrific wine producers around the world.
 However, if you’re not too sure about which wine says the most about your personality then do the quick and easy thing and point brazenly at the ‘Sommelier’s Choice’ and nod knowingly at the waiter.
 Thus pretending you know something about wine, while simultaneously picking something rather special to sip on throughout the foodie triumph that is The Wilderness tasting menu.

 A small restaurant doing huge things, The Wilderness is an utter triumph and an essential ‘must visit’ dining experience for all true foodies.
 Book a table, wait in eager anticipation, then enter The Wilderness.
 We’re tipping them for a Michelin star this year.
 Watch this space!

-Now offering Independent Birmingham Membership Card holders 5 courses with 5 matched drinks for just £50 (Wednesday – Saturday lunch, booking required) – for more information, and to book a table, you can visit their website or follow them on Facebook and Twitter
+Now offering Independent Birmingham Membership Card holders 10% off the bill (Wednesday dinner, Thursday lunch and dinner, and Friday lunch), for more information, and to book, you can visit their website or follow them on Twitter, Facebook and Instagram